| Home | About Us | F-22 Details | Latest News | Online Shop | Contact

 F-22 and F-22S Alloy Rotating Mast - standard aluminum mast is 9.6m (31.5') long

-All Carbon Mast Step - for both alloy or carbon masts for minimal corrosion and a lower weight.
-Mast rotation is automatic in most conditions, and rotation controls are not essential.
+Custom Mast Step - all carbon deck step for both alloy or carbon masts for minimal corrosion and a lower weight.
+Mast foot is aluminum, and mast rotation is automatic in most conditions, rotation controls not being essential.

 The key internal halyards use rope clutches mounted on rotating mast foot, which allows these halyards to be led directly to a winch when required (as shown) with no need for any deck turning blocks (less deck clutter).
 Unused halyards or control lines can just be led into the cabin as shown, to keep them tidy, or they can be stored in mesh bags velcroed to the pop-top roof or its aft edge.
 These can then just be flipped up forward onto the pop-top when a clear hatchway is required.